open-horizon/examples/edge/services/helloMMS/CreateService.md

   hzn version
   ```

-3. Starting Horizon version `v2.29.0-595` you can `checkout` to a version of the example services that directly corresponds to your Horizon CLI version with these commands:
+3. Starting with Horizon version `v2.29.0-595` you can `checkout` to a version of the example services that directly corresponds to your Horizon CLI version with these commands:

   ```bash
   export EXAMPLES_REPO_TAG="v$(hzn version 2>/dev/null | grep 'Horizon CLI' | awk '{print $4}')"